Jesus: Sources

-Some scholars (most notably the Jesus Seminar) believe that the non-canonical Gospel of Thomas might be an independent witness to many of Jesus' parables and aphorisms.
+Some scholars (such as the Jesus Seminar) believe that the non-canonical Gospel of Thomas might be an independent witness to many of Jesus's parables and aphorisms.
 For example, Thomas confirms that Jesus blessed the poor and that this saying circulated independently before being combined with similar sayings in the Q source.
-However, the majority of scholars are skeptical about this text and believe it should be dated to the 2nd century CE instead.
+The majority of scholars are sceptical about this text and believe it should be dated to the 2nd century AD.
 Other select non-canonical Christian texts may also have value for historical Jesus research.

 Early non-Christian sources that attest to the historical existence of Jesus include the works of the historians Josephus and Tacitus.
 Josephus scholar Louis Feldman has stated that "few have doubted the genuineness" of Josephus's reference to Jesus in book 20 of the Antiquities of the Jews, and it is disputed only by a small number of scholars.
 Tacitus referred to Christ and his execution by Pilate in book 15 of his work Annals.
 Scholars generally consider Tacitus's reference to the execution of Jesus to be both authentic and of historical value as an independent Roman source.

-Non-Christian sources are valuable in two ways.
-First, they show that even neutral or hostile parties never show any doubt that Jesus actually existed.
-Second, they present a rough picture of Jesus that is compatible with that found in the Christian sources: that Jesus was a teacher, had a reputation as a miracle worker, had a brother James, and died a violent death.
+Non-Christian sources are valuable as they show that even neutral or hostile parties never show any doubt that Jesus existed.
+They present a rough picture of Jesus that is compatible with that found in the Christian sources: that Jesus was a teacher, had a reputation as a miracle worker, had a brother James, and died a violent death.

-Archaeology helps scholars better understand Jesus' social world.
-Recent archaeological work, for example, indicates that Capernaum, a city important in Jesus' ministry, was poor and small, without even a forum or an agora.
+Archaeology helps scholars better understand Jesus's social world.
+For example, it indicates that Capernaum, a city important in Jesus's ministry, was poor and small, without even a forum or an agora.
 This archaeological discovery resonates well with the scholarly view that Jesus advocated reciprocal sharing among the destitute in that area of Galilee.